 List each utility-owned or utility-controlled generating plant using renewable fuel starting on line 4b.
-Select the fuel type first (geothermal, solar, wind, and so forth) followed by the plant or project name.
+Select the fuel type first (for example, geothermal, solar, wind) followed by the plant or project name.
 Listings of individual generating units may be provided but are not required.
 Use separate lines if multiphase projects will come online in different years.